 You are required to submit your Fall 2023 Course Selection form by June 21, 2023.

 Academic Programs and Advising will assign you to a First-Year Course (FYC) in light of your intended major(s), the other courses you want to take, and additional information you provide to us (i.e. anticipated AP scores or college courses completed elsewhere).
-FYCs are required of all students in their first semester and they play an important role in our curriculum.
+FYCs are required of all incoming first-years in their first semester and they play an important role in our curriculum.
 The professor of the FYC serves as your initial academic advisor, a model we think works well as you’ll have regular contact with this person and your questions about courses, requirements, etc. can easily be addressed as they arise.
 Nearly every department offers FYCs and they meet a variety of requirements.
 Because the FYC is tied to advising, housing and other aspects of orientation, once that assignment is made in late July it cannot be changed.